How do I take care of my dental implants?

-In theory, dental implants can last a lifetime with the correct care and maintenance.
-Whilst your implant dentist will be able to assist you in ensuring your mouth remains healthy, the daily maintenance of your implants will be left up to you at home.
-So what can you do to make sure your replacement teeth last?
+In theory, dental implants should last a lifetime with the correct care and maintenance.
+Your implant dentist will help ensure you keep your mouth healthy, but daily implant maintenance will be left for you to do at home.
+Here’s what you can do to make sure your implants and replacement teeth last.

-- Interdental brushes – If they’re not already, make sure you include interdental brushes as part of your dental implant maintenance routine.
+– Make sure you include interdental brushes as part of your dental implant maintenance routine.
 These small brushes can be used to remove pieces of food and plaque from around the sides of your implants to reduce chances of gum disease.

-- Flossing and brushing – As with your natural teeth, regular flossing and brushing is an essential step in ensuring your dental implants remain in check.
-This will help you avoid buildup of plaque and should be done at least twice daily.
-Make sure you pay special attention to areas such as the sides of your implants, as this is where food and plaque often build up.
+– As with your natural teeth, regular flossing and brushing is an essential step in ensuring your dental implants remain in check.
+This cleaning will help you avoid a build-up of plaque and should be done at least twice daily.
+Pay special attention to areas such as the sides of your implants, as this is where food and plaque often build up.

-- Regular dental visits – In addition to daily care at home, you will also need to commit to those regular dental check-ups and hygienist appointments if you want your dental implants to last.
-This will help your dentist monitor the progress of your implants whilst giving your replacement teeth the professional clean they need.
+– Commit to regular dental check-ups and hygienist appointments.
+This will help your dentist monitor the progress of your implants while giving your replacement teeth the professional clean they need.

 – Most importantly, listen to your dentist’s advice on how to maintain your dental implants.
 Whether it’s avoiding certain foods during the healing process or following a specific cleaning routine, your dentist’s advice is imperative if you want to keep your implants for as long as possible!